Adam Schiff Got Censured. He’s Thrilled.

 It’s not uncommon for the parties to play in each other’s primaries, after all.
 Spending to elevate unelectable, far-right candidates in Republican primaries proved to be one of Democrats’ most successful, if controversial, strategies in the 2022 congressional cycle.

-Some state Democratic party figures, also, would much prefer to see a woman and/or a person of color win the role.
+Some state Democratic party figures also would much prefer to see a woman and/or a person of color win the role.
 California made history in the 1990s when it became the first state with two female senators, Barbara Boxer and Dianne Feinstein; it has been a point of pride for California Democrats ever since.
-Now, the possibility of having Adam Schiff become a male senator alongside Alex Padilla, also a male senator, has some feeling uneasy, and not just because Schiff is no friend of the left.
+Now the possibility of having Adam Schiff become a male senator alongside Alex Padilla, another male senator, has some feeling uneasy, and not just because Schiff is no friend of the left.

 But it’s likely not lost on McCarthy.

-Schiff and McCarthy are unlikely to be allies or pals any time soon, and McCarthy is not known as a master operator.
+Schiff and McCarthy are unlikely to be allies or pals anytime soon, and McCarthy is not known as a master operator.
 But there’s no question that the seemingly pointless and toothless stunts he’s overseeing could help move the Democratic-controlled state to the right, even if it’s just a nudge.
-For the state party, which has been frustrated for years by the conservative representation of Dianne Feinstein who herself is well to the right of her constituents, that would be more than a minor annoyance.
+For the state party, which has been frustrated for years by the conservative representation of Feinstein, who herself is well to the right of her constituents, that would be more than a minor annoyance.
 That, plus the favor McCarthy could curry with the Trump-supporting base, is more than motivation enough.